OpenTTD/OpenSFX/docs/readme.txt

 party download locations and we cannot refund your money if you have paid money for OpenSFX.

-There's two places where you can get the latest stable release:
+There are three ways to get the latest stable release:
+  * If you're new to OpenTTD, you don't have access to the original TTD files and you are using the Windows installer to install OpenTTD you can select OpenSFX to be downloaded during the installation of OpenTTD.

   * If you're new to OpenTTD and don't have access to the original TTD files, you'll have to download and install OpenSFX manually.
     This is really not that difficult as it may sound, so don't